aregtech/areg-sdk/README.md

 * It renders devices _more autonomous and more intelligent_ by providing network services directly in the environment of data origin.

-## Development benefits

-Regardless there are more features are in development phase, already now software developers can benefit by using AREG framework:
-* The automations and code generator help to focus on business logic instead of making tedious jobs of manual dispatching.
-* Full transparency of component physical location as if developers would write a code for a single process or even single thread.
-* It automatically makes the application design modular.
-* Easier to create simulator by simulating data layer and placing in other process running on same or other machine.
-* Featured logging scopes allow to filter special logs and priorities without recompiling the code.

 ## More than embedded

 AREG is a framework, where embedded applications do not need to adapt additional IoT mist computing enabling layers to increase the visibility in the network.
-Current 2 types of services (Local and Remote) help to keep the design and architecture of the entire embedded software homogeneous, where Local services can be used in multithreading communication and the Remote services to use in inter-process communication.
+Current 2 types of services (Local and Remote) help to keep the design and architecture of the entire embedded software homogeneous, where Local services are used in multithreading and the Remote services are used in multi-processing communication.

 The guiding principles of AREG framework are:
 * The network of connected devices provides information, instead of simply data.
 * The network delivers only information that has been requested, and when it has been requested.
 * Devices create a dynamic system that works together using a subscriber-provider model.
-* Device applications are service providers that are accessible in the network to execute device specific or a narrow range of tasks.
+* Device applications are service providers that are accessible in the network to execute device specific tasks.
-* Devices adapt to network configuration, dynamically discover data providers and available services before trigger tasks.
+* Devices adapt to network configuration, dynamically discover data providers and available services.

-This concept of system architecture reduces the amount of streaming data in the network that has a direct impact on energy consumption, and the connected _Things_ can directly communicate with each other, remain autonomous and becoming an intelligent extension of the fog network.
+This concept of system architecture reduces the amount of streaming data in the network that has a direct impact on energy consumption, and the connected Things directly communicate with each other, remain autonomous and become an intelligent extension of the fog network.

 ## The file system structure